-Berlin is such a fascinating place which is why more people than ever are coming now.
+Berlin is such a fascinating place which is why more people are coming now than ever before.
 According to the Guardian, the city’s population has grown by about 50,000 per year over the last five years to 3.5 million.
 (Patrick Collinson, Guardian, Tuesday, April 10, 2018).

 Relocating to a new city can be an exciting adventure especially for kids but it can also be overwhelming when you don’t know the lay of the land or the language.

 Having a comfortable, organised home quckly set up upon arrival or after you arrive in your new city will make the transition much easier and more enjoyable.